Frenchmans Cap: Location

 The mountain lies east of the West Coast Range, yet due to its prominence, it can be seen from Macquarie Harbour.
 It lies south of the Lyell Highway from which it can be viewed from various locations, and south west of Cradle Mountain-Lake St Clair National Park.

 The peaks of the Frenchmans area include Frenchmans Cap (1443 m), Clytemnestra and Philps Peak (both 1280 m), and Philps Ridge (1200 m).

 Etymology

-The mountain lies in the traditional lands of the Aboriginal Tasmanians, most likely the Toogee nation.
+Frenchmans Cap lies in the traditional lands of the Aboriginal Tasmanians, most likely the Toogee nation.
 The traditional names for Frenchmans Cap are trullenuer (trul.len.neur), toindy (toin.dy) or mebbelek.

 Even though the peak was an early landmark for ships sailing the west coast, the first recorded use of Frenchmans Cap was in 1822 in connection with Macquarie Harbour Penal Station, from where the peak was visible.
 The origin of the name is attributed to its appearance from some angles as looking like a Frenchman's cap, notably the Liberty cap worn during the French Revolution (1789–1799).

 A variation of that was reported by Henry Widdowson, who wrote in 1829 that the name was derived from "its generally being covered with snow and bearing some resemblance to the shape of dress which invariably adorns the head of a French Cook".